fabianaiolfi/pytorch-rnn-lm/kaomoji/readme.md

 | 40     | 400            | 0.5     | 28.31           |
 | 40     | 500            | 0.5     | 28.56           |

 Further models were trained, e.g. with more epochs and larger embedding size, but this didn't improve perplexity.
 Neither did changing the dropout value above or below 0.5.
+The trained model `model.pt` can be found in `data`.

 ## 3. Generating Kaomojis
 Using the model with the lowest perplexity (27.39), you can now generate your own kaomojis.